yakhoruzhenko/cat-vs-dogo/README.md

 #### Training of all models has been produced with 'The Oxford-IIIT Pet Dataset': http://www.robots.ox.ac.uk/~vgg/data/pets/.

 #### The Project is at the earliest stage of its production.
+Current validation accuracy: for a binary classification ~ 98.5%, for a cat breeds classification ~ 87%, for a dog breeds classification ~ 90%.
 So a lot of things should be and will be updated.